NMReDATAInitiative/NMReDATAInitiative.github.io/1D_attributes.md

 permalink: /1D_attributes/
 ---
 # NMReDATA initiative
-*generate, store and share the data extracted from set of NMR spectra associated to a compound*
+*generate, store and share the data extracted from a set of NMR spectra associated to a compound*

 ***